 Home experiences matter too.
 Children who grow up in homes with lots of books and conversation tend to develop stronger language skills.
 This is sometimes called .

 Without strong language skills, children may find it hard to succeed in school.
-They may also struggle to connect with peers and build positive relationships.
+Understanding SLCN and oracy development is crucial for helping these children connect with peers and build positive relationships.

 Impacts of SLCN